Leave a Comment

 Dreaming of abandonment may also link with feeling life has no meaning or purpose.
 They may occur after going through separation or divorce, or even the death of a loved one, especially a parent or spouse.

-Such dreams can reveal grief, anger, resentment and despair that has not been face or dealt with.
-Meeting such feelings is way Facing and working through these feelings is important and may show emotional blockages.
+Such dreams can reveal grief, anger, resentment and despair that has not been faced or dealt with.
+Meeting such feelings is a way meeting and working through these feelings and is important and may show emotional blockages.
+See Life’s Little Secrets

 If by a friend or relative: Suggests either anxiety about losing friendship, or of illness creating a loss.
 It can also suggest that you feel unloved and unwanted.